Beate Schmittmann, Dean

 - passing the exam for credit at the 102 level

-- receiving a passing grade in a 102 world language or American Sign Language (ASL) course
+- receiving a passing grade in an ISU 102 world language or American Sign Language (ASL) course or equivalent transfer course

-- receiving a passing grade in a world language course at the 200-level or higher
+- receiving a passing grade in a world language course taught in a language other than English at the 200-level or higher

 - being a native speaker of a language other than English